Sash Pins

 Another method is to use sash pins.
 Closely resembling headless nails, the sash are predrilled and the pins are driven with a few light hammer taps and nail-set.
 A typical 6 light sash can be pinned and removed from the clamp in about 5 minutes.
 The 1/8″ holes are easily filled with wood filler or glazing putty as the sash are sanded.
 This approach is particularly appealing to restorers as it allows the sash to be disassembled for repair in the future.

-The nails are packaged in 5 pound boxes and are available in 7/8″, 1″ and 1-1/4″ lengths.
+The nails are packaged in 5 pound boxes and are available in 7/8″, 1″, 1-1/8″ and 1-1/4″ lengths.
+Pro Tip: The 7/8″ pins are suggested for storms and screens, which are commonly 1-1/8″ thick.

 Estimated quantities/5 pound box: